Copyright © Family Alternatives, Inc.

 Foster parents are required to report to Family Alternatives and the child’s county social worker any written complaint or grievance from a youth, family member or legal representative, as well as reporting the resolution.
 Foster parents are required to supply the office phone numbers of all support team members to the youth and the youth’s family/legal representative upon request.

 Foster parents must notify Family Alternatives prior to any change in household membership.
 A NetStudy 2.0 background study must be completed for all adults, all children 13 and older who are household members, and any child age ten to twelve with reasonable cause*.
-Family Alternatives must be notified prior to a non-household adult staying overnight in the foster home.
 All persons living in the foster parent’s household must be included on the Minnesota Adoption and Foster Care Application (DHS-4258A) H4b Family Systems FAMILY Child Foster Care 3324 (8-16) at the time of licensing and re-licensing.

 Whenever possible, authorization for a NetStudy 2.0 background study must be completed prior to persons moving into the foster home.
 This includes any previous household member returning to the home after an absence of more than 120 days.